 Your printed checks show both your account number and your routing number, but these are two very different identifiers.

 The account number is a unique identifier that each bank assigns to its accounts.
 If you have multiple accounts at the same bank, each will have a different account number.

-On the other hand, routing numbers are a centralized system (maintained by the ABA) which identify the banking institution as well as where the checks were printed.
+On the other hand, routing numbers are a centralized system (maintained by the ABA) that identify the banking institution as well as where the checks were printed.
 If you have two accounts with the same bank, they will have the same routing number (unless the accounts were opened in different places with different routing numbers).

-As you can see, these numbers are both important, but very different as well.
+As you can see, these numbers are both important but very different as well.

 Importance of Routing Numbers

 Routing numbers are important because most digital transactions would be impossible without them.
 Even though these numbers were invented long before the digital age, they remain important today.

 Any kind of automatic payment or transfer of money between different financial institutions will require a routing number.
 Without it, you won’t be able to complete the transaction.

 However, if you need to transfer money via wire transfer, the routing numbers above will not work.
 There is a separate wire transfer number you need for that type of transaction.

 Regardless, you will need your routing number to complete various online transfers.
 To find the routing number for your location, consult the table above.